mmcasetti/mphil-thesis/current/thesis-outline.md

 ## Abstract

-(See other file)
+(max 300 words)

 ## Introduction

-What, why and overview of tools used

-Intro to idea of PPAD goes in here
+* why what how - the usual
+* PPAD (it won't come back until appendix but it's in the background)

 ## Games, Polytopes and Gale Strings
-[definitions & background]

 ### Games and Nash equilibria

-Notation for games, Nash Equilibria
+* basic definitions: game, NE

-### Best Response Polytopes
+### Bimatrix Games and Best Response Polytopes

-Best response polytopes

-Polytopes to games (NE can be found via polytopes, polytopes can be used to create games) (vS 1999 - nxn games w/ more than 2^n equilibria)
+* Idea: Polytopes to games (NE can be found via polytopes, polytopes can be used to create games) (vS 1999 - nxn games w/ more than 2^n equilibria)
+* see all articles vS & past theses

 ### Cyclic Polytopes and Gale strings
-new outline:

 * def CP
 * def GS
 * example GS, d even